mohangk/goodroot.ca/content/post/2018-07-29-twice-dead.md

 ---
 title: "Twice Dead"
-author: Kellen Evan Person
+author: Kellen Evan
 date: '2018-07-29'
-categories:
-  - Spirituality
 slug: twice-dead
 published: true
 ---

 ```
                                   When I was done dying,
                                   my conscious regained
                                   So I began the struggle,
                                   a nothingness strained
                                         - Dan Deacon
 ```

 This is a story of my two deaths.
 Growing up, I was thrice relocated: kindergarten, grade four and grade nine.
 Each move required that I reinvent my character.
 Traumatic, but not death.
 I was much alive!